Regulation in Progress

 THWACK.

+Kat squealed and squirmed in the frame.
 “Okay!
 Ow!
-That’s — okay, I felt that!”
+That’s— okay, I felt that!”

 An unfamiliar tingle spread as the unorthodox machine withdrew its paddle-arm with a whirr of motors and rapid clicking as gears rotated and sprung triggers snapped into place.